markusschmitz53/sars2020/README.md

 County data was generated using [GeoJSON Utilities](http://opendatalab.de/projects/geojson-utilities/)
 Feel free to use my code in any way you want.

-Special thanks to Beni, Tarek and Mery for the support :pray:
+Special thanks to Beni, Denise, Tarek and Mery for the support :pray:

 ## Help People In Need
 [Doctors Without Borders](https://www.doctorswithoutborders.org/covid19) are taking care of Covid patients and providing mental health support around the world.
 You can help to save lives by [donating to them](https://ssl.aerzte-ohne-grenzen.de/form/online-spenden).